Terrenteller/Strata/README.md

 _Flexibility_ and **integration**.

 - Strata is not a world generation mod.
 Ideally, Strata is compatible with all of them!
-- Plain-text configuration files allow anyone to create their own Strata-powered content without a line of code!
+- Plain-text configuration files allow anyone to create custom content without a line of code!
 - Tilesets make it easy to define entire suites of stone blocks and their derivatives.
 Just add textures!
+- Strata will load tile data from resource packs on both client and server.
+No loose files!
-- Strata's two-in-one ore-in-host-rock system welcomes mod content cross-pollination and texture packs!
+- Strata's two-in-one ore-in-host-rock system welcomes mod content cross-pollination and resource packs!
 - Ores take on the appearance and properties of their host and drop both when mined!
 - Strata will replicate existing recipes using its own content!
 - Ores support the same plants as their hosts! (technical exceptions withstanding)